i-am-zach/DHS-Computer-Science/README.md

 ## How to create a new Issue
 1. Click on the issues panel on the top of your webpage
 ![Issue](https://raw.githubusercontent.com/i-am-zach/AP-CS-A/master/issues.JPG)
-2. On the issues page, click the "new issue" button
+2. On the issues page, click the "New issue" button
 ![New Issue](https://raw.githubusercontent.com/i-am-zach/AP-CS-A/master/new_issue.JPG)
 3. Put your question/bug/error in the title box
 ![Issue Form](https://raw.githubusercontent.com/i-am-zach/AP-CS-A/master/issue_form.JPG)